odata2ts/odata2ts/int-test/config-variants/README.md

 - **`disableAutomaticNameClashResolution`**: its whole effect is to turn a resolvable clash into an error, so there is no output to type-check.
 Covered by unit tests instead.

-## Known defect it currently works around
+## What its first run turned up

+Two generator defects, both of which had gone unnoticed because no test generated under those options:

+- **`enableNativeInOperator` produced code which does not compile for any model with an `Edm.Binary` property.** The options argument was appended to every non-collection, non-model, non-enum path, including `QBinaryPath` - which extends `QNoopPath` and takes a path and a converter, nothing else.
-`enumStringUnion` is restricted to `mode: models`, because generating query objects on top of a string union does not compile - which is what the very first run of this package surfaced.
-The model emits `export type Amenities = "…" | "…"`, a type alias, while the query object emits `new QEnumPath(this.withPrefix("Amenities"), Amenities)` and hands that alias over as a *value*.
+- **`enumType: "string-union"` could not produce a working client for any model carrying an enum property at all.** The model emitted `export type Amenities = "…" | "…"`, a type alias, while the query object handed that alias over to `QEnumPath` as a *value*.
+A union of string literals exists only in the type system.
-`QEnumPath` needs a real runtime object, which a string union does not have.

-So `enumType: "string-union"` cannot presently produce a working client for any model carrying an enum property.
-Widen the variant back to the full mode once that is resolved.
+Both are fixed.
+For the second one the generator now emits the member list next to the type alias, under the same name - a type and a value of one name coexist, so every use site stays as it was - and `QEnumPath` accepts either shape, since a string enum needs no runtime lookup anyway: its members already are the values which go on the wire.